AdobeDocs/mix-modeler.en/help/use-cases.md

 ### Approach

-The step based approach for this use case:
+The step-based approach for this use case is:

 | Step | Details |
 |---|---|